 Intrinsic tooth stains can be caused by natural aging, certain medications like tetracycline, tooth injuries, certain diseases, or tooth defects.
 As people age, their enamel becomes thinner, which exposes more dentin.
 This results in progressively darker tooth color.7

-While tooth stains are inevitable, there are many ways to whiten teeth fast.
-Treatments can include:
+While tooth stains are inevitable, there are ways to whiten teeth instantly.

 The terms “tooth bleaching” and “tooth whitening” are often used interchangeably.
 However, they are not actually the same.